cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 }
 ```

 Update the `createScene` function to add the button to the scene.
-This will go on line 35 where `addSphere` previously was.
+This will go where `addSphere` previously was.

 ```javascript